lgw2/lgw2.github.io/_teaching/cscix32-spring-2024/syllabus.md

 ### Piazza discussion

 Especially in the first half of the course, you will be working through problems and I would like you to get help as soon as possible.

-### Instructor office hours/extra lab time

-## Course outcomes
+We will use the forum [Piazza]() to organize questions and answers.

 ## Grading